cdclaxton/codon-experiment/readme.md

 A Bash script ran each experiment five times and execution times were calculated using the Linux tool `time`.

-Execution times (in seconds) for the experiments using Python code were:
+Execution times (in seconds) for the experiments using the Python interpreter were:

 | Experiment | 1      | 2      | 3      | 4      | 5      | Mean   |
 | ---------- | ------ | ------ | ------ | ------ | ------ | ------ |